Die! Die! Die!: What Did You Expect and Charm. Offensive. (2016–2018)

 In the latter half of 2016, at sessions that were originally intended as rehearsals for upcoming shows, the trio recorded the bulk of their sixth album, Charm.
 Offensive., at Lightship95 with Attwell both playing bass and producing.
 They finished the year with shows in China (including the Concrete and Grass festival), Europe, and the UK before returning to New Zealand for a 10-date summer tour.
 Another week's recording took place in Dunedin, and the final vocal and guitar parts were recorded at SpaceMonster in Whanganui the morning before a show in Wellington.

 Charm.
-Offensive. missed a May release date 2017, and was preceded by single "How Soon Is Too Soon (It's Not Vintage, It's Used)" in July.
-In September Die!
+Offensive. missed a May release date 2017, and was preceded by a single, "How Soon Is Too Soon (It's Not Vintage, It's Used)", in July.
+In September, Die!
 Die!
-Die! played the China Hardcore Music Festival in Wuhan, then the album came out in October.
+Die! played at the China Hardcore Music Festival in Wuhan and the album came out in October.
 A tour of New Zealand followed.

 Reflecting on the album's lyrics, Wilson said, "I have struggled a lot with my mental health over the years so I would be lying if I said that didn’t play a huge part in the making of this record.
 This album really was a mix of some of the best times of my life and some of the worst."
 In terms of musical style, Martin Pepperell wrote for Noisey (Vice) that the eclectic album is "a stylistic conversation between post-punk, noise pop, shoegaze, lo-fi, experimental electronica and punk rock".